mattetti/bugsnag-go/README.md

 bugsnag_client
 ==============

-bugsnag.com API client in Go
+http://bugsnag.com API client in Go

+Please see https://bugsnag.com/docs/notifier-api for more info about the bugsnag API: